ull-isaatc/grull_gscam_decklink/README.md

 ## BlackMagic DeckLink drivers

 The DeckLink drivers for your card can be downloaded from the [manufacturer web page](http://www.blackmagicdesign.com/support).
-Yet, in folder ```scripts``` there is a script which download a install it into the system:
+Yet, in ```scripts``` folder there is a script which download a install it into the system:

     $ scripts/install_libdecklink.sh

+## Launch

+There are two ROS launch files in ```launch``` folder:

+ * ```launch/decklink.launch``` by default, launch a GSCAM node for the first DeckLink capture card.
+It is configured for a camera connected through HDMI input.
+ * ```launch/launch.launch```, example of how to launch several GSCAM nodes.
+One for each DeckLink capture card.